rafacalvodev/new-website/src/work.md

 ---
-title: 'Our finest work'
+title: "Projects"
-pageHeaderSummary: 'Some of our finest work from websites right through to printed branding that shows our range and diversity of talent in the agency.'
+pageHeaderTitle: "Here's what I've done so far."
+pageHeaderSummary: 'Here you can see some of my projects.
+Some I did from scratch and others I did from a certain point, in which my job was to optimize and improve certain things such as SEO optimization, code cleaning, site accessibility, among others.'
 layout: 'layouts/work-landing.njk'
 ---